THREE ROADS OUT

 Quotation above from 'Human Family', by Maya Angelou.

 THEMES & TOPICS.

-Selected cultural, historical, geographic references: African Violets, Automobiles (Honda Civic, Jeep Wrangler, Mercedes S-500 Sedan), Baptist Church, Bataan Death March, Boot Camp, Boston, California, Canadian liberation, Civil Defense, Colored People, County Courthouse, Dutch Famine, East Village (NYC), England, FDR, Florida, Gentlemen's Club, German Blockade, Illinois, Invalid Corps, Ivy League, Kansas, Maine, Methodist Church, Mississippi, National Historical Register, Pro Basketball, Real Estate, Russia, Scrap Metal Drive, Texas, U.S. Air Force, U.S. Army, U.S. Marines, U.S. Navy, War Widows, Whites Only, Wisconsin.
+SELECTED GEOGRAPHIC, CULTURAL & HISTORICAL REFERENCES: African Violets, Automobiles (Honda Civic, Jeep Wrangler, Mercedes S-500 Sedan), Baptist Church, Bataan Death March, Bluegrass Music, Boot Camp, Boston, California, Canadian liberation, Civil Defense, Civile Rights, Colored People, Dutch Famine, East Village (NYC), England, FDR, Florida, Gentlemen's Club, German Blockade, Holocaust, Illinois, Invalid Corps, Ivy League, Kansas, Maine, Methodist Church, Mississippi, National Historical Register, Oil Royalties, Pro Basketball, Real Estate, Russia, Robert E. Lee, Scrap Metal Drive, Texas, U.S. Air Force, U.S. Army, U.S. Marines, U.S. Navy, War Widows, Whites Only, Wisconsin.